-- Whether you wish to increase the value of your home, or add energy efficient upgrades that will lower your monthly bills, knowing which improvements will give you the most bang for your buck is important.
+Whether you wish to increase the value of your home, or Add green upgrades to your home.
+Energy efficient upgrades that will lower your monthly bills, knowing which improvements will give you the most bang for your buck is important.

 Add green upgrades to your home

 In terms of energy efficiency, the type of insulation you use throughout your home, whether for attic, walls, or ceiling, is important.
 Although, most high quality, green materials are more costly than its lower quality counterparts, you can expect to see a return via utility savings over 2-3 years after installation.

 Blown in fiberglass insulation is one of the best alternatives in terms of quality, and efficiency.
 Fiberglass offers an eco-friendly solution for your home, and the environment, as it is made from renewable resources, such as recycled glass and sand.